jflaatsch/resetOpenDTU/README.md

 # resetOpenDTU - web automation script to reset OpenDTU through the web interface using selenium

-This is a python script to use selenium webbrowser automation software to remotely reset an OpenDTU.
+This is a python script to use selenium web browser automation software to remotely reset an OpenDTU.
 This initial version is intended to run on a headless Raspberry Pi.
 It compromises some security to make that possible.
 Some system knowledge is required to implement this solution as it is.
 There is tons of room for improvement for those inclined to help the community.

 Dependencies: